 Boulanger’s remarks were made as part of her Lectures on Modern Music presented at Rice University in Houston, Texas (January 1925).
-In the world of classical music composition, Nadia Boulanger is universally acknowledged as one of the most significant and influential teachers of the craft.
-In that capacity, Boulanger guided the education of several generations […]
+In the world of music composition, Nadia Boulanger is universally acknowledged as one of the most significant and influential teachers of the craft.
+In that capacity, Boulanger guided the education of several generations of […]

 “Very difficult string writing and very little-known — but it’s a fine work and ought to be played.” — Henri Dutilleux, French composer During the extraordinarily long musical career of Florent Schmitt — which spanned 70 years from the late 1880s to the late 1950s — the composer created works for many combinations of instruments. […]